RenertMath/RenertMath.github.io/pi.md

 ### Renert &pi; Day challenge 2023

 The finals will take place on Monday, March 13 (Grade 4 and 7-12), and Tuesday, March 14 (K, Grades 1-3, and Grade 6) during your normal math class.
-Finalists will compete in their classrooms, with their teacher checking digits.
-To be a finalist, you must be in the top 5 of your grade (K through grade 6) or division (division 3 and division 4) during qualifiers the week before.
+Finalists will compete in a common area, with a teacher checking digits.
+To be a finalist, you must be in the top 5 of your grade (K through grade 6) or of division 3/4 during qualifiers the week before.

 Rules:
 - Be courteous and respectful.
 This is a fun event, and unkindness of any sort will not be tolerated.